authcompanion/authcompanion2/README.md

 ### Admin API

 The Admin API helps an administrator to manage the users of their web application.
 It provides a range of functions through which administrators can programatially create, edit, and delete user accounts.
 The Admin API is also natively used by the Admin Dashboard.

-- **Try the API:** Open http://localhost:3002/docs/api in your browser while the AuthC server is running.
-- **Interactive Documentation:** The documentation UI allows you to try endpoints, inspect request/response schemas, and view detailed requirements.

 ---